Modern Slavery Awareness Week, 4th – 10th May 2021

 Online Prayer Group

-Members of local branches of The Mothers' Union will meet online for prayer to support these events, raise awareness, and particularly pray for those who are vulnerable to exploitation and modern slavery.
-This is for members of the Mothers' Union only and details will be sent to branches beforehand.
+Members of local branches of The Mothers' Union meet online for prayer to support these events, raise awareness, and particularly pray for those who are vulnerable to exploitation and modern slavery.
+You can download the prayer resources here.

-Bishop Alastair Redfern, the lead bishop working with the Clewer Initiative, will preach at the sung eucharist in the cathedral.
+Bishop Alastair Redfern, the lead bishop working with the Clewer Initiative, preached at the sung eucharist in the cathedral.

 Gangmasters and Labour Abuse Authority Talk